BIOGRAPHY

 CURATORIAL STATEMENT

 The quirky, poetic micro-events and rhythms of daily life have been central to her new take on old school experimental filmmaking.
-Her directorial expertise spans from uproarious and meditative fugues of footage found and shot, to longer-form inventive, often-personal documentaries and as well includes avant-garde portraits of artists and intellectuals and recently, immersive film installations.
+Her directorial expertise spans from uproarious and meditative fugues of footage found and shot, to longer-form inventive, often-personal documentaries and as well includes avant-garde portraits of artists and intellectuals and occasionally, immersive film installations.

 Ostrovsky’s films are trans temporal.
 Viewer’s are induced to feel these films vividly, as though they are somehow their own memories.
 Initially inspired by Jonas Mekas’s diary films, she cultivated an expert flaneur’s kino eye, however she moved on to develop this skill into a signature approach driven by editing.